FinDockLabs/findock-experience-cloud-examples/README.md

 This repository contains code for 3 examples:

 - A LWC component `communitypayments` with Apex Controller `FinDockCommunityController.cls` that can be added to a Salesforce Community page.
-- A Flow action `...` with Apex Controller `....` that can be ...
+- A Flow action Apex class `...` that can be ...
-- A Flow action `FinDockSubmitPaymentIntentAction.cls` that can be integrated in a Flow by just setting the variables to pass to the API.
+- A Flow action Apex class `FinDockSubmitPaymentIntentAction.cls` that can be integrated in a Flow by just setting the variables to pass to the API.
+You can then embed this Flow in a Lightning Component (Aura) `...`  and add that to a Salesforce Community page.
 Example Flow that you can deploy to your org: `flow/FinDock_Payment.flow-meta.xml`

 ## Salesforce DX Project